StevenPG/JMXMarathonDataAggregator/README.md

 appid:                   Full Appid to use within the REST Api calls

 totalScaledInstances:    Total number of ports to expose based on max number of scaled instances

+## Containerization

+There's an image located in this project's docker registry.

+The application is designed to auto-expose on port 4000 -> n, where n is 4000 + totalScaledInstances.

+The run command is as follows:
+    docker run -p 4000:4000 -p 4001:4001 -p 4002:4002 -p 4003:4003 -p 4004:4004 -i -d <image>:<tag> <marathonurl> <appid> <totalScaledInstances>

+You'll need to open ports equal to the total number of scaled instances.